RetroPie/RetroPie-Docs/docs/Debian.md

 ## Retropie on Debian/Ubuntu/Mint

-A guide to build the RetroPie setup on Ubuntu 16.04 LTS x86 and Debian based distros.
+A guide to build the RetroPie setup on Ubuntu (16.04 LTS or later) x86 and Debian based distros.

 - [Install Ubuntu](#installation)
 - [Download RetroPie](#download-retropie)